appbaseio/reactive-manual/content/docs/result-components/ResultList.md

 ![Image to be displayed](https://i.imgur.com/iY2csRm.png)

-`ResultList` creates a result list UI component to display results in a list layout, suited for data that needs a compact display.
+`ResultList` creates a result list UI component for a particular result item, it can be used with `ReactiveList` to display results in a list layout, suited for data that needs a compact display.

 Example uses: